 The cognitive dissonance in the sense that Peter Strzok thinks he is the great super American patriot that knew better than you, than we, the American people, about who should or shouldn't be elected to the presidency.

-And that is exactly what goes to the heart of this deep state that we have been telling you about, and what is the biggest example of abuse of power and corruption in American history.
+And that is exactly what goes to the heart of this deep state that we have been telling you about and what is the biggest example of abuse of power and corruption in American history.

-Steve Bannon joins us in London, my friend.
+Steve Bennon joins us in London.

-How are you?
+My friend, how are you?

 How do you do this?

-I'm like I'm live in studio.
+I'm live in the studio.

-Hold it.
+Hold on.

 Just saying.